chetanmeh/meta64/docs/bugs-and-todos.md

 # TODO
+* Need row headers with metadata like (lastUpdateTime, owner, etc)
+* For nodes that are shared, they should be indicated in some obvious way to the user, without having to go to sharing page to check.
+* Need edit email address feature.
 * Need to implement "forgot my password" feature to send user password.
 * If user is logged in we should hide the "signup" button.
 * Need menu item that will display anonymous home page to a user who is logged in.